LiangWenshuo1118/doc/example-of-param.md

   ],
 ```

-The basics related keys specify the information about the system.
-This is a param.json for a gas-phase methane molecule.
+The basics related keys specify the basics information about the system. "type_map" gives the atom types, i.e. "H" and "C". "mass_map" gives the standard atom weights, i.e. "1" and "12".

-- type_map: Atom types.
-- mass_map: Standard atom weights.

-## Specify the init data
+## data

-The init data related keys in param.json is given as follows
+The data related keys in param.json is given as follows

 ```
   "init_data_prefix": "....../init/",